 Bombshell (1933), 90 minutes, D: Victor Fleming

 A satirical, pre-Code farce with many inside jokes (and rapidly-paced dialogue) about Hollywood (a precursor to Sunset Blvd.
 (1950) and The Bad and the Beautiful (1952)), flappers and the hectic movie business - reportedly about star Clara Bow (director Fleming's ex-fiancee).
-Pampered movie sex symbol Lola Burns (Jean Harlow), the "bombshell" of the title, is thwarted by studio press agents and her demanding director - her divorced ex-lover Jim Brogan (Pat O'Brien), so she tries to get away by changing her locale and loose-living image.
-She escapes Hollywood for a desert hotel in Palm Springs, where she falls for wealthy Gifford Middleton (Franchot Tone), an upperclass effete snob, but leaves him too when her alcoholic father Pops Burns (Frank Morgan) is snubbed by his 'blue-blood' family.
-When she returns to the movie studio, she realizes that her unscrupulous, unethical, manipulative and overbearing publicity director Space Hanlon (Lee Tracy) (who also loves her) has set her up, hiring Middleton and others in his "family" as impersonators, in order to get her to return to the movies and to him.
+Pampered movie sex symbol Lola Burns (Jean Harlow), the "bombshell" of the title, was thwarted by studio press agents and her demanding director - her divorced ex-lover Jim Brogan (Pat O'Brien), so she tried to get away by changing her locale and loose-living image.
+She escaped Hollywood for a desert hotel in Palm Springs, where she fell for wealthy Gifford Middleton (Franchot Tone), an upper-class effete snob, but left him too when her alcoholic father Pops Burns (Frank Morgan) was snubbed by his 'blue-blood' family.
+When she returned to the movie studio, she realized that her unscrupulous, unethical, manipulative and overbearing publicity director Space Hanlon (Lee Tracy) (who also loved her) had set her up, hiring Middleton and others in his "family" as impersonators, in order to get her to return to the movies and to him.

 Cavalcade (1933), 110 minutes, D: Frank Lloyd